 - Worsening existing respiratory issues

-- A weakened immune system, making it easier to contract respiratory infections
+- A weakened immune system makes it easier to contract respiratory infections

 - Fluid build-up in the lungs